oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

     3. Validate the Issuer and that the signing key belongs to this Issuer.
     4. Check that the Issuer-signed JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT, and not selectively disclosed.
     5. Check that the `_sd_alg` claim value is understood and the hash algorithm is deemed secure.
- 3. Process the Disclosures and embedded digests in the issuser-signed JWT as follows:
+ 3. Process the Disclosures and embedded digests in the Issuer-signed JWT as follows:
     1. For each Disclosure provided:
        1. Calculate the digest over the base64url-encoded string as described in (#hashing_disclosures).
     2. (*) Identify all embedded digests in the Issuer-signed JWT as follows: